riceissa/issarice.com/wiki/index.md

 aliases: front page, main
 ---

-This is the website of Issa Rice.
+This is the website of myself, Issa Rice.
 This site stores basic information about myself, but it is also a personal wiki or [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts (in some sense, anything that doesn't belong elsewhere ends up on here, and as a result some of the content on here can be admittedly low-quality).
 Below are